 Universal Studios Japan was the first Universal theme park built in Asia, and it remains one of the best.
 In fact, its popularity in Japan is second only to the Tokyo Disney Resort.

-You can enjoy many rides, from child-friendly to thrilling roller coasters.
-Your children can have their picture taken with their favorite characters, and all can enjoy theatrical spectacles.
+You can enjoy many rides, from child-friendly attractions to thrilling roller coasters based on hit movie franchises.
+Your children can have their picture taken with all their favorite characters, and there are a number of theatrical spectacles to enjoy.

 Getting around Osaka